Make-up/online Testing Procedures

 Student’s will be disciplined according to the University’s Student Disciplinary Code.

-The CTL does not have the ability or capacity to administer a test to an entire class.
+The Learning Hub does not have the ability or capacity to administer a test to an entire class at one time.